neomalesa/Twitter-Landing-Page/README.md

 ## The Main Feed & Media Integration

 Flexible Widths: The .main-feed container utilizes a width: 100% paired with a max-width: 600px.
 This approach allows the feed to act as the primary column on desktops while seamlessly shrinking to fill the entire screen on mobile devices without causing horizontal scrollbars.

-Embedded Video Corrections: Official Twitter video embeds (iframe and .twitter-tweet) inject rigid, hard-coded widths that destroy mobile layouts.
-I used CSS !important overrides to forcefully strip their default sizing, forcing them to adopt the curved, responsive container styles of the clone.

 ## The Right Sidebar & Search